 Other Things to Know About Wrongful Death Damages in Georgia

-Under Georgia’s wrongful death laws, the damages you can receive in a Decatur death claim will not be the losses you suffered after your loved one’s passing.
-This contrasts with wrongful death cases in other states, allowing for recovery from medical and burial expenses.
+Under Georgia’s wrongful death laws, you can’t receive damages for the losses you suffered after your loved one’s passing in a Decatur death claim.
+This contrasts with wrongful death cases in other states, which tend to allow for recovery on medical and burial expenses.
 However, in Decatur, such losses would need a separate estate claim filing.

 Instead, the liable party must pay you for the deceased’s “full value of life” in a wrongful death case.
-The court would review the victim’s life to determine their value if they had lived.
-While there is no specific formula on how to compute your loved one’s value, some factors that may get taken into consideration include:
+The court will review the victim’s life to determine the total amount they will award you.
+While there is no specific formula on how to compute this total amount, some factors that may get taken into consideration include:

 - The deceased’s age